A deed is a written instrument that transfers the title of property from one person to another.

 - Ink seal

-- A 3-inch by 3-inch white space on the top right-hand corner of the first page of each document and a 1-inch by 3-inch white space on the top right-hand corner of each subsequent page of the document.
-This space is necessary for us to apply computerized recording information.
+- A 3-inch by 3-inch white space on the top right-handed corner of the first page of each document and a 1-inch by 3-inch which space on the top right-hand corner of each subsequent page of the document.
+This space is necessary for us to apply computerized recording information

 Collection of Documentary Stamps

 The Clerk collects documentary stamp tax at the time a deed is recorded.
 The tax is levied at the rate of $.70 per $100 (or portion thereof) on documents that transfer interest in Florida real property, such as warranty deeds and quit claim deeds.
 This tax is based on the sale, consideration or transfer amount and is usually paid to the Clerk of Court when the document is recorded.
 The Clerk sends the money to the Department of Revenue, which distributes the funds according to law.
 The sale price, transfer, or consideration amount must be on the deed or in a cover letter for recording.

 - An instrument executed before July 1, 1991

 - A decree, order, judgment, or writ of any court